 There are likely to be three main reasons why you and your relative may be considering a care home.
 On this page you can find further information depending on your relative's needs.

 1. Additional help

 A care home can help with personal care (such as supervision, washing, dressing or going to the toilet) or nursing care (medical care from a qualified nurse), or both.

 A care home is not the only option

-Other people might tell you that a care home is the only option for your relative, but don’t just assume they are right - solutions such as domiciliary care might be more suitable.
+Other people might tell you that a care home is the only option for your relative, but don’t just assume they are right - solutions such as domiciliary care or sheltered housing might be more suitable.
 Make sure that you research all options with your relative before making a decision.

 If your relative needs additional help

 With any of the following situations it might be time to start thinking about a care home for your relative.

 - A recent significant deterioration, caused by an illness or a fall, in their physical health or mobility.